 In 1961 when O’Keefe was on the rebound from Liberty Records and trying his luck in New York City he met Brill Building songwriter Alicia Evelyn (below) of Aaron Schroeder Music, where she played him a piano version of I’m Counting on You.
 Evelyn had already penned US hits Pepper-Hot Baby for Jaye P Morgan (#14 1955) and would subsequently write I Get the Sweetest Feeling for Jackie Wilson (#34 on 1968), she was a full-time postal office employee who very successfully moonlighted as a songwriter in the Big Apple in the early sixties.O’Keefe sensed that this song could be a successful ballad for him, following his serious car accident, the rejection of him by Liberty Records, and the bizarre events in London which had resulted in him being committed to a mental institution, the Wild One was contemplating a change of image from the frenetic rocker of his early days, to appeal to a more mature audience, more ballads seemed to be a good option.

-The record became JOK’s third national #1, it was a reminder that JO’K could still perform gutsy, reckless, hard rocking songs, and with great backing harmonies, it was the #7th best-selling record of the year
+The record became JOK’s third national #1, it was a reminder that JO’K could still perform gutsy, reckless, hard rocking songs, his trilling/growling of the letter “r” was right on the money, and with great backing harmonies, it became the #7th best-selling record of the year

 Sing (And Tell the Blues So Long) backed with To Love went to #6 nationally in February ’62 and was the new name of JO’K’s weekly TV show on the Seven network at the time.
 O’Keefe was now using more complex orchestral backing on his songs as he gradually segued from a young rock act to a more mature and sophisticated performer who was required to anchor his own national TV show.Co-composer Sid Wyche (above) had previously written Big Hunk O’Love for Elvis Presley in 1956 and fellow composer Al Kascha become something of a disaster epic tunesmith writing both We May Never Love Again (for the movie Towering Inferno) and The Morning After (for the movie the Poseidon Adventure) for Maureen McGovern.